xltechasia/www-xltech-static/content/home/intro.md

 ### Maximising the Value You Have

-We work with you to realise the value in the business *now*, while exploring the opportunities new methodologies and technologies represent.
+We work with your business to first realise the value in the business *now*, while exploring the opportunities new methodologies and technologies represent.

 We work with you to build a stronger business that delivers long-term sustainable results by embeddeding adaptive capabilities into the DNA of your business.

-Through understanding your business, we can help you to optimise business *Strategy and Mission; Business Architecture and Organisational Design; and Processes.*
+Through understanding your business, we can help you to optimise your business' *Strategy and Mission; Business Architecture and Organisational Design; and Processes.*

-#### Now you can attract and retain the right talent and achieve operational excellence
+**Through focused deployment of best-in-class technology and management methodologies, you can attract and retain the right talent and achieve operational excellence.**